cqz7633/nanoMS/README.md

 ******************

 # nanoMS
-Simultaneous detection of RNA m6A and structure from direct RNA-seq data
+Simultaneous detection of RNA m6A and structure from direct RNA-seq data.

 ## Create Environment with Conda
 First, download the repository and create the environment.